Which component is NOT included in the primary display on a pesticide label?

 Study for the Ontario Pesticide Certification Test.
 Prepare with flashcards and multiple choice questions, each offering hints and explanations.
 Ace your exam with confidence!

-The primary display on a pesticide label contains essential information needed for safe and effective use of the product.
-This includes precautionary statements, which inform users about safety measures to take while handling and applying the pesticide; directions for use, which provide guidance on how to properly apply the product; and the registration number, which indicates that the pesticide has been approved for sale and use within the jurisdiction, affirming its legal status.
+The primary display on a pesticide label is designed to provide essential information that users need for safe and effective use of the product.
+This includes precautionary statements, directions for use, and the registration number, all of which are critical for ensuring that the pesticide is applied correctly and safely.

 Subscribe